EDI Advisory Committee

 Nitika Pai’s global research program is focused on point-of-care diagnostics for HIV and associated co-infections (hepatitis C, hepatitis B, HPV, bacterial STIs) and COVID-19.
 Her research aims to inform domestic and global policies on point-of-care diagnostics, particularly as related to digital health innovations that expand access, linkage and retention, as well as managing the trajectory of care for patients living with these conditions.
 Working in the field of diagnostics for the past 15 years, she has experience with research initiatives in four countries and health systems: the United States, Canada, South Africa and India.

-Shiva Shahiri (she/her/elle)
+Shiva Shahiri (on maternity leave)

 Shiva Shahiri is a PhD candidate at McGill University while also a nurse clinician at the McGill University Health Centre.
 Her clinical and research experience have allowed her to reflect on nursing’s contribution to design, development, and decision-making in bringing innovative technologies to market and nursing practice.
 Shiva’s doctoral studies explore the validity and clinical applicability of scientific innovations in pain.